Pepperi-Addons/client-actions-docs/actions/scan-barcode.md

 Indicates whether the barcode scanning was successful or failed.
 #### Barcode
 The Barcode number of the scanned label.
+#### Canceled
+The reason if barcode scanning fails - is the barcode camera access was denied by the user.
+#### CameraAccessDenied
+The reason if barcode scanning fails - is the barcode camera access was denied by the user.

 ## Example:

 ### Request